30 Rock (2006–2013)

-Liz Lemon: Where are you headed with this?
+Liz Lemon: Why are you wearing a tux?

 Liz Lemon: Hey, nerds!
 Who has two thumbs, speaks limited French and hasn't cried once today?
 This moi.